beartype/beartype/README.rst

   of magnitude less time** in the worst case than typeguard_ – the only comparable runtime type-checker also compatible with all modern versions of Python.
-* Infinitely faster in the best case than typeguard_, which is sufficiently slow as to raise genuine usability and security concerns (e.g., `application-layer Denial-of-Service (DoS) attacks <Denial-of-Service_>`__).
+* **Asymptotically faster** in the best case than typeguard_, which scales linearly (rather than not at all) with the size of checked containers.
-  Don't get us wrong.
-We love typeguard_, but caution might still be warranted.
 * Constant across type hints, taking roughly the same time to check parameters and return values hinted by the builtin type ``str`` as it does to check those hinted by the synthetic type ``Union[int, str]`` as it does to check